Billi-Green/Ghost_ESP_B/docs/wiki/Commands.md

 - All save commands support optional custom filenames
 - Files are saved to `/mnt/ghostesp/chameleon/` directory on SD card
 - Auto-generated filenames include UID and timestamp
-- Protected/locked cards are analyzed and documented professionally
-- MIFARE Classic attacks automatically integrated into `readhf` command
-- Darkside and Nested attack data compatible with `mfcuk` and `mfoc` tools
+- Basic card detection and information collection only
+- For advanced analysis, use specialized tools

 </details>